lennoxkent/pve/vignettes/pve.md

 ---

 ## Summary
-This package extends the fastICA package (Hyv&#228;rinen, 1999) by providing a function which calculates a proxy for the variance of each of the separated signals, which otherwise have arbitrary variance.
-This proxy for variance is termed the _Percentage of Variance Explained_ (PVE).
+Signals separated using the linear noise-free Independent Component Analysis model have arbitrary variance, sign, and order.
+In many applications, some signals are of more interest than others.
+Therefore a measure of importance is required to order the signals.
+However, if the variance of the signals is of interest then their arbitrary variance poses a obstacle or ordering them.
+To address the obstacle, this package provides a proxy measure of variance, termed the _Percentage of Variance Explained_ (PVE).

 ## Details
 ### 1. Introduction
 Hyv&#228;rinen and Oja (2000) describe Independent Component Analysis (ICA) as a method for separating non-Gaussian signals from Gaussian mixtures of signals, where independence between the signals is maximised.
 A popular algorithm used to perform ICA is the excellent fastICA algorithm by Hyv&#228;rinen (1999) and its R package by J. Marchini and C. Heaton.
-The algorithm implements the linear noise-free model of ICA which is shown in the following equation:
+The algorithm implements the linear noise-free model and is used to demonstrate how signals can be separated from data in this example.
+The linear noise-free equation is as follows:

 $X = SA$